gto76/python-cheatsheet/README.md

 ```

 ### Ifilter, imap and izip
 #### Filter, map and zip functions that return generators instead of iterators.
+Droped in Pyhon 3, because filter, map and zip functions started returning generators.

 Introspection and Metaprograming